Briefly: Bears trade Smith to the Ravens

-The Chicago Bears traded the star linebacker Roquan Smith to the Baltimore Ravens in exchange for a second and fifth round draft pick, according to Jay Glazer of Fox Sports.
+The Chicago Bears agreed to trade linebacker Roquan Smith to the Baltimore Ravens on Monday, according to a person with knowledge of the deal.

-The Bears selected Smith with the eighth overall pick in the 2018 NFL Draft.
-He went on to become a two-time second-team All-Pro and has 83 total tackles this season.
+The person spoke on condition of anonymity because the trade had not been announced.

-Monday's trade comes after the Bears' 49-29 defeat on the road to the Dallas Cowboys and less than a week following the team's trade of Robert Quinn to the Philadelphia Eagles.
-The Bears acquired a fourth-round draft pick in exchange for Quinn.
+Smith, the NFL leader in tackles so far this season, joins a Baltimore team that has won two in a row and sits atop the AFC North.

 • Auburn fired coach Bryan Harsin on Monday after less than two seasons, ending a rocky tenure in which the proud program struggled to compete in the Southeastern Conference.